False positive control in time series coincidence detection: Discussion and related work

 \section{Discussion and related work}

 In this work, we have examined the problem of coincidence detection in time series data, in settings where accurate models for the data distribution may not be available.
 Our results show that time-shifting methods offer false positive control under only weak assumptions on the properties of the time series data.
+While the guaranteed upper bounds on the false positive probability do have some inflation above the target level $\alpha$, we emphasize that in practice we would often expect to see false positive probability $\approx \alpha$ (as is indeed the case in many of our simulation settings); we can interpret our results as providing reassurance that, even in the worst case, any inflation of the false positive probability cannot be too severe.
 These findings support the existing use of time-shifting inference procedures across a range of scientific applications.

 To conclude, we discuss some connections to prior work in the statistics literature, and describe some open questions and possible extensions of the methodology that would allow these results to be used for a broader range of applications.